Interim CEO/Chief Program Officer of Child and Family Services

 585-216-1887 ext.
 1 or 585-506-3073

 Sasha is a social worker currently working in two programs at JFS.
-Sasha is the Special Needs Navigator, working with individuals with special needs and their families.
+Sasha is the Inclusion & Accessibility Project Coordinator, working with individuals with special needs and their families.
 In this role, Sasha links families to resources and coordinates volunteer opportunities for adults with intellectual and developmental disabilities within JFS programs.
 As a Resource Manager in an affordable housing complex, Sasha coordinates on-site programming and works with residents to provide support, referrals, and resources.
 Sasha has received training in Infant Mental Health and Reflective Parenting and facilitates parent groups at JFS.
 Sasha has a Bachelor’s degree in Social Work from Daemen College and worked in the child welfare system for 15 years prior to her work at JFS.

 Clinical Social Worker